 Teaching workshops that are part of TEFD’s Teaching & Diversity Professional Development Series engage participants with pedagogical practices that support a broad range of students.
 Participants learn how they can enhance students’ learning and academic success across cultural, social, and learning differences by adopting a strength-based, inclusive approach to teaching and learning grounded in the value of diversity.
 Workshops are interactive and involve participants in experiential, collaborative, and reflective learning experiences.

 TEFD regularly invites experts on particular topics to facilitate workshops as guest presenters.
-Dr. Kirsten Helmer, Senior Instructional Consultant/Lecturer with TEFD, also regularly offers workshops.
+Dr. Kirsten Helmer, Director of Programming for Diversity, Inclusion, & Equity with TEFD, also regularly offers workshops.

 Workshops in Fall 2017